TomiSar/MSTestAutomatedTesting/README.md

 * Running Tests in Visual Studio
 * Running Tests at the Command Line

 ## 3. Using Asserts to Pass or Fail Tests
-* Introduction
 * An Overview of Asserts
 * Asserting Boolean and Null Results
 * Asserting Numeric Results